bepaald/signalbackup-tools/README.md

 signalbackups-tools [input] [password] --output [outputfile] (--opassword [newpassword])
 ```

-_NOTE_: if the corruption happens outside of attachment data, which is usually unlikely, chances of recovery are much lower.
+_NOTE: if the corruption happens outside of attachment data, which is usually unlikely, chances of recovery are much lower._

 If the output password is omitted, the input password is used to encrypt the new backup file.
 If the 'input' is a directory, it is assumed to contain an unencrypted dump of the backup (as made by this tool) and the input password can be omitted.
 In this case the output password is required, unless 'output' is also a directory.